|Last Quarterly Update:||2/6/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry are engaged in retail sales of new and used boats, as well as boat motors and trailers; they may also offer replacement parts and boat repair services.
 Major US companies include MarineMax and West Marine.

-The US boat dealers industry includes about 5,000 retail dealers with combined annual revenue of about $15 billion, according to the National Marine Manufacturers Association (NMMA).
+The US boat dealers industry includes about 4,400 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $10 billion.

 Demand for boats is closely linked to personal income, consumer confidence, and the general economy.
-Industry groups also examine other indicators such as RV sales, light vehicle sales, and fishing license sales in order to gauge demand for boats.
-The profitability of individual companies depends on good marketing.
+Industry groups also examine other indicators such as home sales, RV sales, light vehicle sales, and fishing license sales to gauge demand for boats.
+The profitability of individual companies depends on effective marketing.
 Large companies may have economies of scale in advertising and purchasing.
 Small companies compete by specializing in a certain category of boats, such as fishing boats, or by focusing on a specific customer segment, such as sailing enthusiasts.
-The US industry is fragmented: the 50 largest dealers generate less than 30 percent of revenue.
+The US industry is fragmented: the 50 largest dealers generate about 30% of revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY

 Dealers sell new and used boats, engines, parts, and a large variety of associated products.
 Other offerings typically include maintenance and repair services.
-Some dealers may operate marinas and winter storage services; sell service contracts, especially for boats with expired warranties; and provide financing, insurance, and boat brokerage services.
+Some dealers may operate marinas and winter storage services; sell service contracts, especially for boats with expired warranties; or provide financing, insurance, and boat brokerage services.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options